Points to ponder

 Cryptocurrencies: Among the highest risk due to extreme volatility, regulatory uncertainty, and potential for significant price swings in short periods.

 This ranking is a general guideline and can vary based on individual investment circumstances, market conditions, and risk tolerance levels.
-It's essential for investors to assess their own risk tolerance and financial goals when choosing among these investment options
+It's essential for investors to assess their own risk tolerance and financial goals when choosing among these investment options.

 "Unit trusts are a good option for investors who want to diversify their portfolios and reduce their risk." - Benjamin Graham